elastic/logstash/CONTRIBUTING.md

 experience with writing tests, please ping us on the forum or create a PR and ask for our help.

 If you would like to contribute to Logstash, but don't know where to start, you can use the GitHub labels "adoptme", "low hanging fruit" and "good first issue".
-Issues marked with these labels are relatively easy, and provides a good starting point to contribute to Logstash.
+Issues marked with these labels are relatively easy, and provide a good starting point to contribute to Logstash.

 See the following links: